3020 - Topics in Writing Course Descriptions

 - BEST AMERICAN ESSAYS, Dr. Eric Burger

-- In his introduction to The Best American Essays 2007, Guest Editor David Foster Wallace writes with characteristic candor, "your guest editor isn’t sure what an essay even is.”
-In this class you’ll see that DFW’s bewilderment—about a genre he excelled in—is a marker of honest engagement rather than ignorance or laziness.
-The essay is a curiously elastic, mobile, slippery form.
-There are personal essays, lyric essays, argumentative essays, literary journalism pieces, travel essays, and much more.
+- In his introduction to The Best American Essays 2007, Guest Editor David Foster Wallace writes, “your guest editor isn’t sure what an essay even is.”
+In this class you’ll see that DFW’s expression of bewilderment here—about a genre he excelled in—is far from false modesty; it’s a marker of his honest engagement with the form.
+The essay is curiously elastic, mobile, and slippery.
+There are personal essays, lyric essays, argumentative essays, hybrid-form essays, photo/video essays, literary journalism pieces, travel essays, and much more.
 There are wonderfully meandering, discursive essays like Thoreau’s classic “Walking,” and then there’s Stephen Dunn’s “Little Essay on Form” which reads, in its entirety, “We build the corral as we reinvent the horse.”
-In Best American Essays, we’ll read widely in the essay genre, write studiously in the many sub-genres, and push ourselves to both learn and challenge established taxonomies/compositional strategies.
+In Best American Essays, we’ll read widely in the essay genre, compose studiously in many of the sub-genres, and push ourselves to both learn and challenge established taxonomies/compositional strategies.
 We’ll also consider the essay’s history and role in civic engagement.
 Ultimately, I want you to know so much about the genre’s practitioners, its permutations, its compositional challenges and opportunities, that your head spins when you consider reducing “essay” to a catchall description.
-"We build the corral as we reinvent the horse," writes Dunn.
-And in the essay world, we never stop that reinventing.

 - DON'T FENCE ME IN, Dr. Jay Ellis